vindrek/merkletree-java/README.md

 ### Running the application

-Either clone the repo and build the project using the checked in Gradle wrapper or download the binary.
+Either clone the repo and build the project using the checked in Gradle wrapper or [download the binary](https://github.com/vindrek/merkletree-java/releases/tag/0.1-SNAPSHOT).
 The application expects the following command-line arguments:
 1) path to the logfile
 2) name of the hashing algorithm as per [Java Cryptography Architecture Standard Algorithm Name Documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#MessageDigest)
 3) logfile record for which an audit trail is requested (optional)

 For example,
 ```
-java -jar merkletree-1.0-SNAPSHOT.jar /path/to/log.txt SHA-256 audit-proof-for-me-please
+java -jar merkletree-0.1-SNAPSHOT.jar /path/to/log.txt SHA-256 audit-proof-for-me-please
 ```

 Requirements: